digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 Enabling the Prometheus Reporter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend configuring `Prometheus <https://prometheus.io>`__ for metrics reporting.
-Other reporters (jmx, graphite, csv) are currently supported but they are deprecated and will be removed in the future.
+It is recommended to configure `Prometheus <https://prometheus.io>`__ for metrics reporting.
+Other reporters (jmx, graphite, and csv) are supported, but they are deprecated.
 Any such reporter should be migrated to Prometheus.

-Prometheus can be enabled using
+Prometheus can be enabled using:

 ::